Camp Cropper

 Camp Cropper was a holding facility for security detainees operated by the United States Army near Baghdad International Airport in Iraq.
 The facility was initially operated as a high-value detention site (HVD), but has since been expanded increasing its capacity from 163 to 2,000 detainees.
 Former Iraqi President Saddam Hussein was held there prior to his execution.
 Hussein was held at a nearby location outside the Camp Cropper complex.
-He was isolated from the former Ba'ath Party and subsequent HVT’s held at the main Cropper facility.
+He was isolated from the former Ba'ath Party and subsequent HVT's held at the main Cropper facility.

+The facility was handed over to Iraqi authorities in 2010 and subsequently renamed Al-Karkh Central Prison.

 History

 Camp Cropper was established by the Headquarters and Headquarters Company (HHC) of the 115th Military Police Battalion in April 2003.
 It is named for Staff Sgt.
 Kenneth Cropper, a member of the Maryland Army National Guard who died in March 2002 while supporting security operations at the Pentagon.
 The facility was originally established as a High Value Detainee (HVD) holding area.
 Shortly after being established, its mission was expanded to also be a Corps Holding Area (CHA).
 Initially, the facility was meant to serve as "central booking" for the U.S. forces operating in Baghdad and central Iraq, though detainees from northern Iraq were brought there as well.
 After being processed at Camp Cropper detainees were supposed to be shipped to other detention facilities in Baghdad and throughout Iraq.
-However, in practice, this proved unworkable since most other prisons in Baghdad were badly damaged by looting after the fall of the Baath regime.
+However, in practice, this proved unworkable since most other prisons in Baghdad were badly damaged by looting after the fall of the Ba'ath regime.

 Additional units to operate Camp Cropper include: